-Most of us will be surprised to learn that throughout Britain there are or have been hundreds of these circular structures.
-In one county alone, Aberdeenshire in eastern Scotland, there are about seventy of these ancient circles still visible!
+As for Stonehenge, many of us will be surprised to learn that throughout Britain there are or have been hundreds of these circular structures.
+In one county alone, Aberdeenshire, there are about seventy of these ancient circles still visible!
 Many of the circles used to be of wood, though obviously the material could not survive the decaying effects of the centuries.
 A few of these wooden circles have been recreated from soil stains which were made by the wooden posts that used to stand there, so now we have a Woodhenge within sight of the more well-known Stonehenge.

 One day I came across a quotation from an old Roman writer (Tacitus in his book “Agricola”) that said the following about Celtic tribes — “The [sacred] grove is the center of their whole religion, regarded as the cradle of the race and the dwelling-place of the supreme god to whom all things are subject and obedient.”
 That sentence made me wonder if symbolically the circles (the wooden ones especially) represented an original grove where the first people had met with their god.
 But that was just speculation, and what was needed was some scientific basis to it or to any theory about the circles.
 So I went back to Before Scotland and its mention that 80 per cent of modern Brits are descended from ancient hunter-gather-fishers who came to the British Isles many thousands of years ago.

-These immigrants with Middle-Eastern DNA would have brought with them many ideas from the ancient Middle-East.
-Among these ideas would perhaps be the notion to use monuments as reminders of the origins of the race, that is, of a very ancient grove or garden.
+These immigrants with Middle-Eastern DNA brought with them many ideas from the ancient Middle-East.
+Among these ideas would perhaps, like the Celts, be the notion to use monuments as reminders of the origins of the race, that is, of a very ancient grove or garden.
 Indeed, we know that such a story of origins appeared in the ancient Middle-East.
 What’s more, many of Britain’s stone circles, especially in Aberdeenshire, contain two tall upright stones within the edge of the circle (see photo above).
 Two tall stones within the place of origins?
 Put there by people familiar with Middle-Eastern legend?
 Could these two stones possibly represent the two special trees in the Garden of Eden?
 Hmm.

 I couldn’t help but follow the thread.
 The DNA evidence about the 20 per cent appeared to lead to interesting possibilities, and now it will have be researched further by experts in the field.
 Time to get Phil Harding working on the case!